Managing child contact this Christmas as a single parent

 One Parent Families Scotland Christmas opening hours

-Our Helpline will be closed from 2pm on Christmas Eve and will reopen on Monday 5 January 2026.
+Our Helpline will be closed from 2pm on Christmas Eve and will reopen on the 29 and 30 December from 10am until 2pm.
+After this, we will be reopening as usual at 9:30am on Monday 5 January 2026.

 We will also be closing our face to face services for Christmas and re-opening them after the Christmas break in January 2026.
 The re-opening dates for individual services are to be confirmed, but we will keep our pages updated.